AMSP-04/NETN-LOG/NETN-LOG.md

 The transport service consists of the following phases in which the change of control over the entities differ:

-* Embarkment is the process of mounting, loading and storing entities in a facility, e.g. truck, convoy, ship etc. Control over the entities is transferred from service consumer to transport service provider.
+* Embarkment is the process of mounting, loading and storing entities in a truck, convoy, ship etc. Control over the entities is transferred from service consumer to transport service provider.

 * Transport is the process of the transport moving entities from a point of departure to its destination.
 The provider of the transport service have the control over the entities being transported.

-* Disembarkment is the process of dismounting or unloading of entities from a facility.
+* Disembarkment is the process of dismounting or unloading of entities.
 Control over materiel is transferred from transport service provider back to the service consumer.

 If required, the change of control over the entities can include a Transfer of Modelling Responsibility (NETN TMR).